Cape cormorant: Predators

 The Cape cormorant’s main predator is the black-backed jackal.
-Therefore, jackals only represent a threat in open sandpits and beaches, since they cannot reach artificial guano platforms and remote coastal areas.
+Jackals only represent a threat in open sandpits and beaches, since they cannot reach artificial guano platforms and remote coastal areas.
 Most Cape cormorants that fall as prey to black-backed jackals are sick, injured, or weak, making this interaction a healthy regulator for the Cape cormorant population.

 On the artificial guano platforms, Cape cormorants are hunted by great white pelicans and great cormorants.
 These species target unsupervised chicks when the parents are temporarily away.
 Other studies show that Cape cormorant chicks are also hunted by kelp gulls and Cape fur seals.

 Human-induced

 The IUCN now classifies the Cape cormorant as "Endangered" due to a very rapid decline in the population over the last three generations.
 The number of breeding pairs has been shown to depend directly on the amount of food available, particularly anchovies and sardines.
 Food availability has varied a lot since the 2000s, potentially due to climate change warming the cold waters of the Benguela Upwelling System.
 Overfishing has also played its role in the decline of Cape cormorant populations.
 Sardine stocks recently collapsed in the northern part of the Cape cormorant’s range, leaving the seabird and other predators with fewer resources.